tytydraco/yessleep/out/God_save_me.md

 I don’t believe in an all-knowing lovecraftian creature that lives in the sky and dishes out punishment whenever it sees fit.

 So, as soon as school let out and my parents were planning to formally introduce me into society ( what is this, the ‘30s?)
 I ran away.
 I only had my phone and a couple hundred in cash that I’d saved up from the living expenses money they used to send me.
-Threw out the sim, got a new one after a mild spree of pick-pocketing.
+I stuffed it all in a duffel bag, that'd soon become home to all of my belongings (a blue shirt I stole in Nevada, a white cardigan I bought at a thrift store, a single polaroid of my friend Sarah and I).
+My phone could be tracked, so I threw out the sim, got a new one after a mild spree of pick-pocketing.
 I caught the first train from France, snuck onto a ship and lived in absolute shit conditions for a bit.
 I was 18 then, and met quite a few interesting people.
 Somehow, I stumbled into America.

-I went through the entire coast, trying to escape someone I met on the boat.
-Finally, I managed to shake him off, and came to the middle of Nowhere, Nothingswhere to “settle down”.
+I went through the entire coast, trying to escape the monster I met on the boat.
+Finally, I managed to shake it off, and came to the middle of Nowhere, Nothingswhere to “settle down”.
+Mainly, it was because there were no signs of the monster here.
 It was my only option.
 I’d like to think I was brave, but my anxiety always stuck around with me.
 Like a thin, woollen cardigan.
 I was always a frightened child.

 The email Mr. Cohen had sent me was honestly peculiar.
 He started off with the usual, “We’re so glad to welcome you to our humble organization” schtick, but he added a set of rules.
 I was working the night shift, which alone would be terrifying because I was scared of the dark, but a list of rules too?